-Objectives of the project Alignment Results at the impact level of the Adaptation Fund 1 Develop sustainable processes of governance and Greater adaptive capacity of communities to respond to the impacts of climate change. inclusive climate adaptability, for the agreement of a territorial development plan in the Sierra Merendon, with the participation of \square Increased resilience of ecosystems in response to stresses induced by climate change community, municipal, academic Results and private sector organizational structures.
+Objectives of the project Alignment Results at the impact level of the Adaptation Fund 1 Develop sustainable processes of governance and Greater adaptive capacity of communities to respond to the impacts of climate change. inclusive climate adaptability, for the agreement of a territorial development plan in the Sierra $ \vdash$ Increased resilience of ecosystems in response to stresses induced by climate change Merendon, with the participation of community, municipal, academic Results and private sector organizational structures.
 R1: Reduction of exposure to haz ards and threats $X \prec$ R2: Strengthening institutional capacity to reduce risks associated with climate- induced socio-economic and environmental losses.
 2Implement with communities and families, actions and agroecological practices for adaptation to climate change.
-R3: greater awareness and ownership of the processes of adaptation and reduction of climate risk at the local level R4: Greater adaptability within relevant development sector infrastructure and services assets R5: Increased resilience of ecosystems in response to climate change and stress induced by variability 3.
-Strengthen the capacities of key actors for the generation and dissemination of knowledge aimed R6: diversified and strengthened livelihoods and sources of income for vulnerable people in specific areas at raising awareness about the effects of climate variability.
-R7: Enhanced policies and regulations that promote and enforce resilience measures.
+R3: greater awareness and ownership of the processes of adaptation and reduction of climate risk at the local level \mathbf{X} R4: Greater adaptability within relevant development sector infrastructure and services assets R5: Increased resilience of ecosystems in response to climate change and stress induced by variability Strengthen the capacities of key actors for the generation and dissemination of knowledge aimed at raising awareness about the effects of climate variability. \leftarrow R6: diversified and strengthened livelihoods and sources of income for vulnerable people in specific areas R7: Enhanced policies and regulations that promote and enforce resilience measures.
 R8: Support the development and dissemination of innovative adaptation practices, tools and technologies.